noir-lang/awesome-noir/README.md

 - [Sparse Merkle Tree Verifier](https://github.com/vocdoni/smtverifier-noir/tree/main) - a library for verification of sparse Merkle trees
 - [Signed Int](https://github.com/resurgencelabs/signed_int) - a library for accessing a custom Signed Integer data type, allowing access to negative numbers on Noir
 - [Fraction](https://github.com/resurgencelabs/fraction) - a library for accessing fractional number data type in Noir, allowing results that aren't whole numbers
 - [RSA](https://github.com/SetProtocol/noir-rsa) - This repository contains an implementation of a RSA signature verify for the Noir language.
+- [Merkle Root](https://github.com/tomoima525/noir-merkle-root) - a library for calculating Merkle root from given inputs.
+Using the Poseidon function for hashing.

 ## Projects